samsquire/assembly/README.md

 # Why I am unsatisfied with existing technology

+I dont think existing runtimes have good observability for async coroutine behaviour.

-I want to be able to run a tool and see this information:
+I want to be able to run a tool  asyncps and see this information:

 ```
-$ asyncps
+$ aps
-  async ratio
-    20:1
-   async ratio
+  async ratio 20:5
+  coroutine 200 cos/sec
+  buffers 10300 second
   [+] client-routine (5789)
    [+] send-request
    [+] read-request